iamkirankumaryadav/Library/Statistics/Statistics.md

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>

 # Statistics: The Science of Data
-- Statistics is the science of collecting, organizing, analyzing, interpreting, and presenting data.
+The science of collecting, organizing, analyzing, interpreting, and presenting data.

 ### Key concepts of statistics:
 1. **Data:** Information gathered from observations, research, experiments, or surveys.